 Philip Fowke, known for his many BBC Promenade Concert appearances, numerous recordings and broad range of repertoire, has appeared in many of the major concert halls worldwide with leading conductors including Vladimir Ashkenazy, Sir Simon Rattle and Gennadi Rozhdestvensky

 Philip Fowke has made recordings for EMI, Lyrita, Unicorn, CRD, Chandos and Naxos.
-These include the concertos of Addinsell, Bliss, Delius, Hoddinnott, Rachmaninoff, Ravel and Tchaikowsky.
-He has also made solo records including works by Bliss, Chopin and an album of Piano Transcriptions.
-Chamber music has also featured in his CD portfolio including his recording with The Prince Concert for Linn Records in which he and Stephen Hough both partner Alisdair Hogarth on the piano.
+These include the concertos of Addinsell, Bliss, Delius, Hoddinott, Rachmaninov, Ravel and Tchaikovsky.
+He has also made solo records including works by Bliss, Chopin and an album of piano transcriptions.
+Chamber music has also featured in his CD portfolio, including his recording with The Prince Concert for Linn Records in which he and Stephen Hough both partner Alisdair Hogarth on the piano.
 This recording received outstanding acclaim, and was nominated CD of the month by Gramophone Magazine.
 Works by Cyril Scott and Alan Bush were also made with the London Piano Quartet.
-He has also recorded the Piano Sonata no 3 and Tango by the late Antony Hopkins CBE in celebration of the composer’s 90th birthday which also received exceptional reviews.
-His recordings of Rachmaninoff’s Piano Concerto no 2 and the Paganini Rhapsody with the RPO conducted by Yuri Temirkanov on EMI have been re-released as has his recording on EMI of the Complete Chopin Waltzes and Sonatas.
+He has also recorded the Piano Sonata No. 3 and Tango by the late Antony Hopkins CBE in celebration of the composer’s 90th birthday, for which he also received exceptional reviews.
+His recordings of Rachmaninov’s Piano Concerto No. 2 and Rhapsody on a Theme of Paganini with the RPO conducted by Yuri Temirkanov on EMI have been re-released as has his recording on EMI of the Complete Chopin Waltzes and Sonatas.

-Philip Fowke aside from his solo work, has performed with The Prince Consort in the Wigmore Hall and the Purcell Room.
-In addition, he appeared with them at the Cheltenham Festival, and at the Concertgebouw Hall Amsterdam in a concert broadcast live on Netherlands Radio.
+Philip Fowke, aside from his solo work, has performed with The Prince Consort in the Wigmore Hall and the Purcell Room.
+In addition, he appeared with them at the Cheltenham Festival, and at the Concertgebouw Hall in Amsterdam in a concert broadcast live on Netherlands Radio.
 As the pianist in the London Piano Quartet, he made recordings of works by Cyril Scott and Alan Bush.
 Highlights in 2014 included a recital and classes at Lynn University in Florida USA, and also at the 16th Oxford Philomusica Piano Festival and Summer Academy.
-He performed in Tokyo at the Musashino Hall in February 2015 and in March performed Mozart K414 and the Addinsell Warsaw Concerto at the Chichester Festival Theatre with the BBC Concert Orchestra which was broadcast on BBC Radio 3.
-In 2016 he was invited to give classes and a recital at the Young Siew Toh Conservatory in Singapore.
-Further highlights this season was tutoring and giving a recital at the Chetham’s International Summer School and Festival for Pianists.
-A return invitation has already been made for 2017 and he will be giving recitals in Auckland and Blenheim, New Zealand in November
+He performed in Tokyo at the Musashino Hall in February 2015 and in March performed Mozart's Piano Concerto No. 12, K.414 and the Addinsell Warsaw Concerto at the Chichester Festival Theatre with the BBC Concert Orchestra which was broadcast on BBC Radio 3.
+In 2016, he was invited to give classes and a recital at the Young Siew Toh Conservatory in Singapore.
+A further highlight this season was tutoring and giving a recital at the Chetham’s International Summer School and Festival for Pianists.
+A return invitation has already been made for 2017 and he will be giving recitals in Auckland and Blenheim, New Zealand in November.

 For more information, visit Philip's agent's website.